coder-mylles/angular1/README.md

 Make contributions to the code.

 ## License
-This project is licensed under the MIT Open Source license Copyright &copy; 2019.
-Ndundiro Kamau
+This project is licensed under the MIT Open Source license Copyright &copy; 2021.
+Martin Mylles